hydrusnetwork/hydrus/docs/developer_api.md

     Now that I state `type` and `type_pretty` here, I may rearrange this call, probably to make the `service_key` the Object key, rather than the arbitrary 'all_known_tags' strings.

+    You won't see all these, and you'll only ever need some, but `type` is:

+    * 0 - tag repository
+    * 1 - file repository
+    * 2 - a local file domain like 'my files'
+    * 5 - a local tag domain like 'my tags'
+    * 6 - a 'numerical' rating service with several stars
+    * 7 - a 'like/dislike' rating service with on/off status
+    * 10 - all known tags -- a union of all the tag services
+    * 11 - all known files -- a union of all the file services and files that appear in tag services
+    * 12 - the local booru -- you can ignore this
+    * 13 - IPFS
+    * 14 - trash
+    * 15 - all local files -- all files on hard disk ('all my files' + updates + trash)
+    * 17 - file notes
+    * 18 - Client API
+    * 19 - all deleted files -- you can ignore this
+    * 20 - local updates -- a file domain to store repository update files in
+    * 21 - all my files -- union of all local file domains
+    * 99 - server administration

 ## Adding Files